one-among-us/data/people/xixi_yuexi/page.en.md

 '${path}/photos/photo4.jpg',
 ]} />

-Sometimes, she likes to go to the arcade in Xinjiekou[^1] to play maimaiDX a few times.
+Sometimes, she played maimaiDX for a few turns at the arcade in Xinjiekou[^1].

-> The End ~ 9000 points achieved ~ I feel great today, 9 SSS+, 3 SSS and some small points, totally 99 points!
+> I feel great today! ~ 9000 points achieved, 9 SSS+, 3 SSS and some small points, exactly 99 points!

-Other times, she turns on her tablet to obtain ptt[^2] for a while.
+Sometimes, she played Arcaea on her tablet to earn ptt[^2].

 <br />

-This silly girl loves to eat barbecue, sometimes finishing a big plate all by herself.
+She loved to eat barbecue; sometimes, she'd finish a big plate all by herself.
+How shortsighted.

 <PhotoScroll photos={['${path}/photos/photo5.jpg']} />

-Sometimes she even turns into a child.
+Sometimes, she mentally turns into a child.

 > I caught a doll today, yay!

-Loves you.
+Love you.

 ## Departure

-After she took a leave of absence from [Nanjing Agricultural University](https://rle.wiki/campus/NJAU.html) and returning home, her already unsustainable mental state deteriorated further..
+After she took a leave of absence from [Nanjing Agricultural University](https://rle.wiki/campus/NJAU.html) and returned home, her already fragile mental state deteriorated further.

-> I can't muster the energy for the hobbies I once loved.
+> I can’t muster the energy for the hobbies I once loved.
 What do I have left?
-Hmm... it seems I still have an interest in delicious food and beautiful clothes.
-Maybe...
-I can still save myself (laughs)
+Hmm...
+I might still have an interest in food and clothing.
+Maybe, just maybe, I can still save myself (laughs)

-In the end, she chose to leave during the supposed joyous summer vacation
+In the end, she chose to leave during the supposed joyous summer vacation.

 > Farewell, YueXi...